COS301-SE-2024/The-Republic/documentation/specifications/Resolution Subsystem.md

 5. **User Response**:
    - Users receive notifications and respond with either confirmation or decline the resolution.
-   - Implement a mechanism for users to confirm or decline directly through the notification or app interface.
+   - Implement a mechanism for users to confirm or decline directly through the notification or interface.

 6. **Update Issue Status**:
    - If a majority of cluster members confirm, update the issue status to "Resolved."